+Year ended Year ended

+December 31, December 31,

+2018 2017

+US\$'000 US\$'000

-Year ended December 31, 2018 US\$'000 Year ended December 31, $\frac{2017}{\text{US}\$'000}$ Salaries and other benefits Post-employment benefits 666 23 869 19 689 888
+Salaries and other benefits 666 869

+Post-employment benefits 23 19

+689 888

 31. CAPITAL RISK MANAGEMENT

 The Group manages its common shares as capital.
 The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to operate its mines, pursue the development of its mineral properties and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
 The Group's overall strategy remains unchanged from prior years.